kreinholz/e15/independent-study/README.md

 ```php
 echo memory_get_usage() / 1048576 . ' MB memory allocated after training' .
 PHP_EOL;
 ```
-These statements, for example, allowed me to pinpoint that my script ran out of memory on my Windows laptop before my model could be trained.
-That's a shame, but I've got an HP laptop with 16GB of RAM, not a supercomputer (not that you need a supercomputer to do Machine Learning).
+These statements can help narrow down the most memory intensive portions of the script and identify possible errors/inefficiencies.

-My nerd computer to the rescue!
-I pushed my classifier project to Github, then cloned it on my more capable desktop machine.
+Prior to upgrading my version of XAMPP, as an experiment I pushed my classifier project to Github, then cloned it onto another machine.
 Running `classification-model.php` again yielded different and much more satisfying results:

 <img src='images/model-trained-on-bsd.png' alt='Model had plenty of memory to run on my desktop'>

 Note that it took just under 54 seconds to train and test our model on my FreeBSD machine, but the memory consumption wasn't actually that high (less than 2 GB of RAM)...
-It's possible upgrading the PHP version on my Windows laptop or otherwise tinkering with the settings would have allowed me to overcome the out of memory error, although that system on inspection did seem to be pretty tapped out on memory resources.
+My Windows laptop was fully capable of running the script, provided the right version of XAMPP was installed and my temporary lifting of memory usage limits was obeyed.
+The model had 97% accuracy at classifying our test data during the run on my desktop.
+Contrast that with a run time of slightly over 59 seconds on my laptop and a 98% accuracy rate.
+Why the disparity in accuracy rate?
+We *split* our data randomly into training and testing data, so that likely accounts for the slightly different results on different runs.
+At any rate, neither result is a bad one for a machine learning model.

-The model had 97% accuracy at classifying our test data, which is not bad at all.
-And, importantly for our **Laravel** web app, our trained model was saved to a file, `bbc-nb.phpml`, that we can load within a Laravel Controller and use to process user input (since it would be pretty poor form for a web app to burn through over 1 GB of server RAM *and* take over 53 seconds to return results to the user!).
+Importantly for our **Laravel** web app, our trained model was saved to a file, `bbc-nb.phpml`, that we can load within a Laravel Controller and use to process user input (since it would be pretty poor form for a web app to burn through over 1 GB of server RAM *and* take over 53 seconds to return results to the user!).

 But what's inside our computer-generated "black box"?

 <img src='images/bbc-nb-ml-generated-file.png' alt='Machine Learning generated model'>

 Well...glad that clears things up!
 The file is approximately 250 MB in size, so it's no lightweight, either.
-I copied it from its save location on my FreeBSD machine to its corresponding location on my Windows development machine:
+Note that the file, `bbc-nb.phpml`, is saved to the following directory:

 ```
 C:\xampp\htdocs\e15\classifier\resources\ml
 ```
-Now we're ready to return to our **Laravel** app and direct user input to the trained Machine Learning model so we can dazzle visitors to our site with our text classification magic.
+Now that we've trained our machine learning model, we're ready to return to our **Laravel** app and direct user input to the trained model so we can dazzle visitors to our site with our text classification magic.

 ## Incorporating our trained Machine Learning model into our Laravel app

-Now that we've written (or for illustrative purposes, *copied*) and trained our Machine Learning text classification model, and saved it to a file so we can leverage its power *without* the need to re-train it, it's time to incorporate the model into our **Laravel** app.
+Now that we've written and trained our Machine Learning text classification model, and saved it to a file so we can leverage its power *without* the need to re-train it, it's time to incorporate the model into our **Laravel** app.

 I'm not going to rehash the entire process of setting up a **Laravel** app, so you should instead refer to [Week 5](https://hesweb.dev/e15/week/5), [Week 6](https://hesweb.dev/e15/week/6), and [Week 7](https://hesweb.dev/e15/week/7) of the CSCI E-15 notes and lectures.